 When planning a service, you have many options available to you.
 We will do all that we can to plan a beautiful and respectful ceremony.
 And above all, we will do our utmost to honor your loved one.
 We will be happy to go over all your options and answer any questions that you may have.
 We can and will work with any and all budgets to ensure everyone can celebrate their loved one in their own way and time.
 Detailed prices for all of our services can be seen within our online arrangements section, and prices can be seen on our General Price List as well.

 Cremation has become the standard choice for many families because it can be more flexible as to where and when you hold a service.
-You can have a Traditional Funeral Service before a cremation or a Celebration of Life at any time with or without the urn or cremation casket present.
-You can keep the urn, scatter the ashes or have the urn buried in a grave, at sea, or in a columbarium where we can hold a service.
+You can still have a Traditional Funeral Service before a cremation or a Celebration of Life at any time with or without the urn or cremation casket present.
+You can keep the urn, scatter the ashes or have the urn buried in a grave, at sea, or in a columbarium where a service can be held.

 Just like a funeral service, a Celebration of Life (Memorial Service) is a time to remember your loved one.
-This can be held shortly after death or weeks/months later, with or without an urn present (or Cremation Casket).
+This can be held shortly after death or weeks/months later, with or without an urn present.
 What’s important is that it creates a time and a place for family and friends to gather together and support one another, share memories, reiterate values passed on by your loved one and for everyone to pay their respects.
-We can hold a Celebration of Life anywhere you choose; where you practice your religion, a final resting place (cemetery, scattering location), a favorite restaurant of your loved one, or a family members home.
+This package is designed for people that want assistance with many of the expected memorial service options, allowing the funeral home to do a lot of the preparation ahead of time on your behalf (Video, Folder and Traditional/Formal Urn).
+This does not include the actual service, which will be held at your chosen location, whether facility, religious building, or home.
+Total discount for choosing this option is $179 saved by bundling together.

-A Graveside Service is seen as a standard part of the American Funeral Tradition, where grounds are consecrated, final goodbyes are said and families gather to Celebrate the life of their loved one, reinforcing one last time the values they were gifted.
-It's a way to keep things simple like they requested, while still honoring them with a farewell gathering .
+Traditional Burial Services is seen as a standard part of the American Funeral Tradition, where grounds are consecrated, final goodbyes are said and families gather to Celebrate the life of their loved one, reinforcing one last time the values they were gifted.
+This service generally has a church or gather space where a funeral service is held, your loved one is viewed one last time, and then everyone goes tot he cemetery to lay them to rest.